syahrizaldev/syahrizaldev/README.md

   </a>
 </p>

-Web Development Enthusiasts from Indonesia who specializes mostly in Front-End Development.
-Interested in learning how to building interactive, dynamic, and user-friendly Websites.
+Web Development Enthusiasts who specializes mostly in Front-End Development.
+Interested in learning how to building interactive, dynamic, and user-friendly websites.
 I am focus on writing accessible **HTML5**, using modern **CSS3 (Including Sass)**, and writing clean **JavaScript** code.

-Currently focused in learning & practice some of technologies like **NodeJS, VueJS, ReactJS, GraphQL, and MongoDB** to increase my skills and to understand properly how to building more powerful Websites.
+Currently focused in learning & practicing some of technologies like **NodeJS, VueJS, GraphQL, Firebase, and MongoDB** to increase my development skill and to understand properly how to building more powerful Websites.
 Thank you and nice to meet you.

 ### GitHub Stats: